Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Many types of tea on pink background.

-Tea is one of the most beloved beverages in the world and has a rich history that spans centuries and continents.
+Tea is one of the worldโ€™s favorite beverages and has a rich history that spans centuries and continents.
 From its origins in ancient China to its global popularity today, tea has evolved into a diverse range of flavors, aromas, and brewing techniques.

 History of Tea

-During the Tang Dynasty, tea became popular among the Chinese elite and began to be enjoyed for its taste and brewing process.
-Tea cultivation spread to Japan, Korea, and Vietnam, where it evolved into a revered practice known as the Japanese tea ceremony.
+Tea was initially used for medicinal purposes, and was drunk with ginger or orange peel.
+It appears around 700 CE the elite began to drink tea only for its taste.
+Tea cultivation spread to Korea, Vietnam, and Japan where its use evolved into a revered practice known as the Japanese tea ceremony.

 The Industrial Revolution brought mechanized tea production (and the invention of tea bags!), making it more accessible to a wider population.
-Faster transportation methods like steamships and railways facilitated global tea trade, and tea plantations were established worldwide.
+Faster transportation methods like steamships and railways facilitated the global tea trade, and tea plantations were established worldwide.
 Today, the largest tea producers include China, India, Kenya, Sri Lanka, and Indonesia.

 Types of Tea Most Commonly Used in Kombucha